2.1.a Hypervisor type 1 and 2

 On this page

 A hypervisor is the software layer that lets virtual machines share physical hardware.
+The type describes where that layer runs.

 Type 1 hypervisor

 A Type 1 hypervisor runs directly on the physical server hardware.
+This is why it is called bare metal.

 Physical server